 JP: We’ve worked through auto-resizing, which was super helpful as our tap numbers ebbed and flowed.

-GW: Just for clarification here: Auto-resizing means that you can add any number of beers to your custom menu and it will automatically resize to fit the space.
+GW: Just for clarification here: Auto-resizing means that you can add any number of beers to your print menu and it will automatically resize to fit the space.
 There won’t be any awkward white spaces or conversely any tight-fitting text.
 Auto-resizing helps your menus look nicer.
 This feature works really well for locations such as HopCat that are getting new beer all the time, kicking kegs at a high rate, and changing menus often.

 JP: [Auto-resizing] was really, really helpful.
 We would have been trying to create different menus all the time to account for the different number of handles.

-GW: In addition to the custom print menus, HopCat also leverages local badges, which allow anyone visiting one of the nine specific HopCat locations to earn a badge just by checking-in a beer there.
+GW: In addition to the print menus, HopCat also leverages local badges, which allow anyone visiting one of the nine specific HopCat locations to earn a badge just by checking-in a beer there.
 Why did you decide to use local badges?

 JP: When we started this, we wanted to be the anti-chain.
 You build more than one location and people think you’re a chain and you’ve lost your soul.
 But we’ve always aspired to be the anti-chain.
 Every single one of our locations is different.
 They have different interior design, different artwork, different layouts, different vibes, and different taplists.
 Yes, you’ll find commonalities between locations, but they’ve always had different taplists because beer is ever changing.
 What the student in East Lansing drinks might not be the same as guests that come to our downtown Detroit location and vice versa.
 For us, going to a different HopCat means getting the same, but different, type experience.